-- We screened HD quality big screen edition of the latest blockbusters, classics and documentaries on the 6-meter wide screen at The Flicks.
+- We screened HD quality big screen edition of the latest blockbusters, classics and documentaries on a 6-meter wide screen.

-- The Flicks venue was never a fully licensed drink and snack bar and offer comfortable air conditioned movie room where you can watch the movies from brand new reclining seats or comfy rattan sofas.
-We can seat a total of 32 people.
+- The Flicks venue was a fully licensed drink and snack bar and offer comfortable air conditioned movie room where you could watch the movies from brand new reclining seats or comfy rattan sofas.
+We seated a total of 32 people.

 - The Flicks was a fully volunteer-run local community movie house, fully financed by 109 people after a crowd-funding event and once founded in 2009.